mushipeas/react-sudoku/README.md

     Method 2: (Hidden Singles)
         Iterates over all squares, checking all of its related squares to see if the selected square has any unique candidates in any of its 3 (row, col, sector) groups.
 Updates the grid with all such values found per run.

-### TO-DO

-    Method 3: (Naked/Hidden Pairs/Trips/Quads)
-        Iterates over all squares, checking all of its related squares to see which candidates must be in other squares in its 3 groups, removing those candidates and seeing if this leads to any new squares with 1 candidate.

-The 3 example scenarios:

-Currently Test 1 and Test 3 are solvable using a combination of methods 1 and 2.
-Testcase 2 may be solvable once Method 3 is implemented.
-Currently the iterative solver is the only guaranteed method for solving random scenarios.